AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

 The output we get when running the application is not very informative.
 To get more information, we need to rerun the program in the debugger.
-To make the session more interesting though, we should add debug information in the executable, which means using the ``-g`` switch in the gnatmake command.
+To make the session more interesting though, we should add debug information in the executable, which means using the :option:`gnatmake -g` switch in the :program:`gnatmake` command.

 The session would look like the following (omitting some of the output from the debugger):